Welcome to the Tresmeer Parish Council website.

 4. Discuss with your neighbours if you plan a bonfire and be considerate.
 People are entitled to enjoy their outside space especially when the weather is good and it allows them to bring washing in.

-5. Time your bonfire to be considerate to others , early morning or early evening are more appropriate.
+5. Time your bonfire to be considerate to others.
+Early morning or early evening might be more appropriate.

 The Parish Council requires a contractor to carry out regular maintenance of the footpaths in the parish, (3 cuts per year).
-Please contact the Parish Council via email: tresmeerparish@yahoo.com or through the website: tresmeercouncil.co.uk. if you would like to quote for this work.
+Please contact the Parish Council via email: tresmeerparish@yahoo.com or through the website if you would like to quote for this work.

 BUS SHELTERS MAINTENANCE